bch-coinjoin/colab-coinjoin-api/dev-docs/README.md

 The flowchart below illustrates how messages are passed between peers to collaborate on a CoinJoin transaction.
 Each peer has a wallet ([hd-cli-wallet](https://github.com/bch-coinjoin/hd-cli-wallet)) and access to an instance of this colab-coinjoin-api (API server).
 Wallets and API servers pass information using a REST API.
 API servers talk to one another using a JSON RPC via [IPFS](https://ipfs.io) pusub channels.

 The diagram below shows the workflow of creating a CoinJoin transaction with two peers.
 One peer is always chosen as a 'coordinator'.
-The coordinator is the peer that compiles the final transaction and broadcasts it.
-The coordinator is the peer that initiates the Collaborative CoinJoin protocol.
+The coordinator is the peer that initiates the Collaborative CoinJoin session, compiles the final transaction, and broadcasts it.
 In the example below, **Peer 1** is the coordinator.

 ![coinjoin flowchart](./dia-diagrams/coinjoin-flowchart.png)

 ### Initiating a CoinJoin Transaction
 All peers begin the Collaborative CoinJoin protocol the same way.
 The wallet makes a call to the `POST /wallet` REST API endpoint of their local API server.
 With that call, the wallet passes information about the UTXOs that it wants to consolidate through a CoinJoin transaction.
-The API server will periodically announce its desire to join a CoinJoin transaction by [soliciting for CoinJoin Participation](https://github.com/Permissionless-Software-Foundation/specifications/blob/master/ps004-collaborative-coinjoin.md#5-soliciting-for-coinjoin-participation) as per the Collaborative CoinJoin specification.
+The API server will periodically announce its desire to join a CoinJoin transaction by [soliciting for CoinJoin Participation as per the Collaborative CoinJoin specification](https://github.com/Permissionless-Software-Foundation/specifications/blob/master/ps004-collaborative-coinjoin.md#5-soliciting-for-coinjoin-participation).

 As new announcements are made, each instance of the API server will track the other potential CoinJoin peers.
-Once enough a peer has detected enough potential peers to start a Collaborative CoinJoin, it will initiate a round by calling the `/initiate` JSON RPC endpoint on the selected peers.
+Once any peer has detected enough potential peers to start a Collaborative CoinJoin, it will initiate a round by calling the `/initiate` JSON RPC endpoint on the selected peers.
 Each peer will respond with the UTXOs they want to add to the transaction.

 ### Building a CoinJoin Transaction
 If all peers respond to the coordinator-peer, then the coordinator-peer will execute its `initiateColabCoinJoin()` function to compile all the information from the peers into an unsigned CoinJoin transaction.
 It then sends a copy of the unsigned CoinJoin transaction to each peer.